buffyhridoy/buffyhridoy/blog-posts/_posts/2022-11-12-A-paper-rocked-the-deep-learning-world-in-December-of-2015.md

 ---
 layout: post
-title: A paper rocked the deep learning world in December of 2015
+title: A Paper Rocked The Deep Learning World In December 2015
 description: >